Aircraft Mechanic / Service Technician Salary

 Popular Skills for Aircraft Mechanic / Service Technician

-Aircraft Mechanics seem to require a number of specific skills.
-Most notably, skills in Electronic Troubleshooting, Systems Troubleshooting, Avionics, and Troubleshooting are correlated to pay that is above average.
-Skills that are correlated to lower pay, on the other hand, include Industrial Hydraulics.
-Those educated in Maintenance tend to be well versed in Troubleshooting.
+Survey results suggest that Aircraft Mechanics use a fairly large toolkit of professional skills.
+Most notably, skills in Systems Troubleshooting, Troubleshooting, Electronic Troubleshooting, and Maintenance are correlated to pay that is above average.
+Skills that pay less than market rate include Industrial Hydraulics.
+It is often found that people who know Maintenance are also skilled in Troubleshooting.

 Pay by Experience Level for Aircraft Mechanic / Service Technician